aihehuo/aihehuo_mcp/manual_test.md

 - **get_group_info()** should return group information and member data (or error if API key is invalid)
 - **update_bio()** should update user bio and return success/error response
 - **update_goal()** should update user goal and return success/error response
+- **get_current_user_profile()** should return complete current user profile (or error if API key/CURRENT_USER_ID is invalid)
 - **get_current_user_ideas()** should return current user's ideas (or error if API key/CURRENT_USER_ID is invalid)
 - **get_idea_details()** should return detailed idea information (or error if API key/idea_id is invalid)
 - **prompts/list** should return available prompts
 - **prompts/get** should return prompt content from markdown files
 - **resources/list** should return available resources
-- **resources/read** should return current user profile (or error if API key/CURRENT_USER_ID is invalid)
+- **resources/read** should return brief current user profile (id, name, industry, city, bio) with tool reference
-- All eight tools, prompts, and resources should be listed in their respective list responses
+- All nine tools, prompts, and resources should be listed in their respective list responses

 ## Test Examples